-On Monday I set out to tour until I discovered it was a holiday–Green Monday (aka Clean Monday, Pure Monday and Ash Monday).
-The first day of the Greek Orthodox Lent is celebrated by kite flying and eating seafood.
+On Monday I set out to tour—until I discovered it was a holiday.
+The first day of the Greek Orthodox Lent, Green Monday (also known as Clean Monday, Pure Monday, and Ash Monday), is celebrated by kite flying and eating seafood.
 Many restaurants and shops were closed.

 Although Larnaka is a charming and laid-back town, the opportunities for sightseeing are somewhat thin.
 That the city promotes its sculptures as attractions indicates how short the list is.
 Sadly most of its archaeological treasures have been looted over the centuries.

 The Cyprus Department of Antiquities: “The 1974 Turkish invasion of Cyprus and the subsequent occupation of the island, has heavily affected Cyprus’ cultural heritage and despite existing internationally binding treaties regarding the protection of cultural heritage, Turkey chooses to ignore the treaties and continues its destructive agenda.
 The damages are grave and in many cases, irreversible.
 The occupied museums have been looted and so have many private collections of antiquities.
 Churches have been vandalized; ecclesiastical icons and vessels stolen, church frescoes and mosaics have been removed and in many cases have been traced in Europe’s illegal antiquities trade markets and in auctions around the world.”